On the tractability of optimization problems on H-graphs: Parameterized complexity of basic problems for H -graphs

 Let $G$ be a graph.
 As it is standard, we say that $u\in V(G)$ \emph{dominates} $v\in V(G)$ if $v\in N_G[u]$ and $u$ dominates a set $W\subseteq V(G)$ if every vertex of $W$ is dominated by $u$.
 Respectively, a set $D\subseteq V(G)$ dominates $W\subseteq V(G)$ if every vertex of $W$ is dominated by some vertex of $D$.

 Let $G$ be a graph.
 Let $\mathcal{K}$ be the set of (inclusion-wise) maximal cliques of $G$ and let $\mathcal{K}_v\subseteq \mathcal{K}$ be the set of maximal cliques containing $v\in V(G)$.
-A tree $T$ whose node set is $\mathcal{K}$ such that $\mathcal{K}_v$ induce a subtree of $T$ for every $v\in V(G)$ is called a \emph{clique tree} of $G$.
+A tree $T$ whose node set is $\mathcal{K}$ such that each $\mathcal{K}_v$ (for $v \in V(G)$) induces a subtree of $T$ is called a \emph{clique tree} of~$G$.
 It is well-known~\cite{Gavril74} that $G$ is a chordal graph if and only if $G$ has a clique tree $T$.
 Moreover, if $T$ is a clique tree of $G$, then $G$ is an intersection graph of subtrees of $T$, that is, $G$ is a $T$-graph.
+Conversely, if $G$ is a $T$-graph, then there is a clique tree $T'$ of $G$ where the number of leaves of $T'$ is at most the number of leaves of $T$.
 Note that a clique tree of a chordal graph is not necessarily unique.
-For a connected chordal graph $G$, the \emph{leafage} $\ell(G)$ of $G$ is the minimum number of leaves in its clique tree.
+For a connected chordal graph $G$, the \emph{leafage} $\ell(G)$ of $G$ is the minimum number of leaves in tree $T$ such that $G$ is a $T$-graph \cite{lin1998leafage} which is also, by the above remarks, the minimum number of leaves in a clique tree of $G$.
 It was shown by Habib and Stacho in~\cite{HabibS09} that the leafage of a connected chordal graph $G$ can be found in polynomial time.
-Their algorithm also constructs the corresponding clique tree $T$ with the minimum number of leaves.
-In other words, given a connected chordal graph $G$, we can construct in polynomial time its clique tree $T$ with $\ell(G)$ leaves and a $T$-representation of $G$.
+Their algorithm also constructs a corresponding clique tree $T$ with the minimum number of leaves.
+In other words, given a connected chordal graph $G$, we can construct in polynomial time a clique tree $T$ with $\ell(G)$ leaves and a $T$-representation of $G$.
+Also, if one is given a graph $G$ that is promised to be a $T$-graph, then one can produce a clique tree $T'$ of $G$ in polynomial time where the number of leaves of $T'$ is at most the number of leaves of $T$.